 Introduction and Recap

-In the last episode, we followed the narrative of John who showed us that Jesus went from Jerusalem after a period of time, back to Galilee and appeared in Galilee.
+In the last episode, we followed the narrative of John who showed us that Jesus went from Jerusalem after a period of time, back to Galilee and appeared there.
 The disciples had already made a decision to go back to Galilee, a few days after the second appearance of Jesus which was a week after Easter Sunday.
 At some point after then, the disciples made their way back to Galilee.
 The feast of Passover has ended.
-They needed to see their families, to perhaps earn some money, take stock of the situation.
+They needed to see their families, to perhaps earn some money and take stock of the situation.
 They didn't live in Jerusalem.
 It wasn't clear what was going to happen next.
 John 21 describes Jesus back in Galilee, by the Sea of Galilee, where he encounters seven of the disciples while they were fishing.

 Matthew concludes his story also in Galilee.
 Here is a second resurrection appearance in Galilee that is taking place.
 Matthew has already alerted us to the fact that the disciples will be back in Galilee.
-Jesus encourages them to go back to Galilee before he goes to Gethsemane, while he's in the upper room.
+Jesus encourages them to go back to Galilee before he goes to Gethsemane, while he is in the upper room.
 He says, according to Matthew 26: 32,

 32‘“But after I have risen, I will go ahead of you into Galilee.”’Matthew 26:32, NIV